AllenSWDB/allenswdb.github.io/databook/background/neuropixels-quality-metrics.md

 contamination.
 Because all neurons have a biophysical refractory period, we can assume that any spikes occurring in rapid succession (<1.5 ms intervals) come from two different neurons.
-Therefore, the more a unit is contaminated by spikes from multiple neurons, the higher its `isi_violations` value will be.
+Therefore, the more a unit is contaminated by spikes from multiple neurons, the higher its `isi_violations_ratio` value will be.

 The calculation for ISI violations comes from {cite:t}`hill2011`.
 Rather than reporting the fraction of spikes with ISI violations, their metric reports the